 Blanching is helpful with other vegetables that tend to overcook, like broccoli or asparagus.
 It also helps them maintain their bright green color.

-Yes!
-In fact, it tastes even better if you do!
+Making this green bean side ahead time tastes even better!
 The dressing ingredients are simple, but they develop better flavor and complexity as they sit and meld.

 After the beans are done cooking whisk together the vinaigrette ingredients – balsamic vinegar, olive oil, lemon juice, garlic, salt and pepper.